hyperstack-org/hyperstack/PubSub.md

 PubSub is handled in the controller.
 In your controller:
 ```
-include Hyperloop::Resource::PubSub
+include Hyperstack::Resource::PubSub
 ```

-Then you can use the PubSub methods of Hyperloop::Resource::PubSub.
+Then you can use the PubSub methods of Hyperstack::Resource::PubSub.

 For example, a record has been requested, subscribe to it in the show action of the controller:
 ```